theKashey/awesome-made-by-russians/README.md

 > Is there a cool open source project mainly contributed by Russian developers?

+The goal of the project is to highlight how modern IT is a product of global culture.
+There are many different nations in your `package-lock.json`, or `Gemfile.lock`, or elsewhere.
+And we are highlighting the Russian part just because we know it better. ([#2](https://github.com/igoradamenko/awesome-made-in-russia/issues/2))

 ## Contributing

 It's hard to calculate project popularity so we use stars as a measurement.
 It's not quite fair, but it is what we have here on Github.